aitournament/snake_web/book/src/getting_started.md

 # Getting Started

-A WebAssembly file needs to be created to decide actions in the game.
+A WebAssembly file needs to be created, which is used to control your snakes.
 A [Rust SDK][rust_sdk] ([docs][sdk_docs]) is provided, but any language can be used as long as it can be compiled to WebAssembly.
 The rest of this section will assume you are using Rust with the [Rust SDK][rust_sdk].

 A full [example](https://github.com/aitournament/snake_example) is available to help you get started.
 Below we will go over how to start a new program from scratch.